YunoHost-Apps/flohmarkt_ynh/README.md

 You're welcome to take part by opening issues or sending pull requests.
 You can also reach me on Matrix in [Yunohost Apps development](https://matrix.to/#/%23yunohost-apps:matrix.org) as @chrichri:librem.one .

+I also announced this work on the [yunohost forum](https://forum.yunohost.org/t/ynh-flohmarkt-flohmarkt-as-an-app-for-yunohost/28455?u=chrichri).

 ## questions

 It is recommended to use couchdb from `https://apache.jfrog.io/artifactory/couchdb-deb/` which would need to be included as a repository.
 It seems that ynh_couchdb provides this.